appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

   }
 );

-const cookies = response.headers.get("set-cookie") || "";
+// Parse the session cookie from the response headers const cookies = response.headers.get("set-cookie") || "";
 const sessionCookie = parse(cookies).find((cookie) =>
   cookie.name.startsWith("a_session")
 );
-const sessionToken = sessionCookie?.value;
+const sessionSecret = sessionCookie?.value;
 ```

-> SDK for Flutter has a similiar problem, but bypasses it by adding an 'interceptor' to requests.
+> SDK for Flutter bypasses this problem by adding an 'interceptor' to requests.
 With any response containing a `set-cookie` header, the interceptor stores the cookies within a Flutter implementation of cookie storage.
 Before making any request, the session cookie is retrieved from storage and added to the request headers.

 #### Proposed Solution